limansky/limansky_me/posts/2016-05-16-A-little-bit-more-about-git-cherry-pick.md

 $ git push -u origin feature
 ```

-Since it was an empty branch, there was no conflicts.
+Because was an empty branch, there were no conflicts.
 Another difference between
-this command and a command from the previous post, was what I didn't use a commit range,
+this command and the command from the previous post, is that I didn't use a commit range,
 but a whole branch as an argument for the `rev-list` command.
 I was almost there: